sjoerdvandommelen/id5415/collections/_id5415/2-1-self-study.md

 # Sand Pit

-In this sand pit, play with the basic programming concept in Python.
+In this sand pit, we play with the basic programming concept in Python.
 We will walk you through the work flow of collaborating with Git and GitHub.

 # Coaching Session